LISTEN NOW: Under the Lights podcast presented by SYNLawn

 Under the Lights podcast.

-This week's episode of the Under the Lights podcast presented by SYNLawn Alabama is here, with Starnes Media sports editor Kyle Parmley and Gary Lloyd back to give their thoughts on Week 10 and look ahead to Week 11.
+This week's episode of the Under the Lights podcast presented by SYNLawn Alabama is here, with Starnes Media sports editor Kyle Parmley and Gary Lloyd back to give their thoughts on Week 11 and look ahead to the first round of the state playoffs.

 Under the Lights is presented this fall by SYNLawn Alabama.